The Beauty of Resistance in Psychedelic Experiences

 On one of my early 5-MeO-DMT journeys I had an insight into the nature of suffering.
 I came away from the journey with a simple phrase, “our separateness is our struggle.”
 And what was clear to me in that moment was that I could choose to see myself alone, and apart, and in struggle with the world, or I could choose to see myself as one with the world, already in perfect harmony.
 There was a sort of choice in that, but that at a very deep level either choice was perfectly ok.
 That the struggle was simply a part of the great play of life, as sacred and essential as the union and unconditional love that could exist just a moment away.

 This post was written as part of my commitment to writing a monthly article as part of my role as a Flying Sage Community Leader.
-The The Flying Sage is a Vancouver-based community organization centering around psychedelics.
+The Flying Sage is a Vancouver-based community organization centering around psychedelics.